chizzletaz/MSP2-TriviaQuiz/Test.md

 Result: When clicking the ‘Next Question’ button, a new question with answers is presented.

-HUD:
+**Level indication:**
-Expected: During the game, information about the game is displayed: the level the user is on, the question progress and the score.
+Expected: During the challenge game the level the user is on is displayed and increases with each level.
 Testing:
-Level indicator:
-Go to the challenge page.
+1. Go to the challenge page.
-Verify that in the top left corner the level is displayed.
+2. Verify that in the top left corner the level is displayed as 'Level: 1'
-Play 10 questions and click the ‘Next Level’ button.
+3. Play 10 questions and click the ‘Next Level’ button.
-Verify that the level indicator increases to 2.
+4. Verify that the level indicator increases to 2.
-Repeat step 3 and verify the level indicator increases to 3.
+5. Repeat step 3 and verify the level indicator increases to 3.
+Result: During the challenge game the level the user is on is displayed and increases with each level.

-Question progress indicator:
+**Question progress indication:**
+Expected: During the game the question the user is on is indicated with text and a progress bar and is update after each question.
-Go to the challenge page.
+1. Go to the challenge page.
-Verify that the question progress indicator says: Question 1 of 10 and the progress bar is filled by 10%.
+2. Verify that the question progress indicator says: Question 1 of 10 and the progress bar is filled by 10%.
-Play a question.
+3. Play a question.
-Verify that the question progress indicator increases by 1 and the progress bar is filled 10% extra.
+4. Verify that the question progress indicator increases by 1 and the progress bar is filled 10% extra.
-Repeat steps 2 and 3 for the remaining questions.
+5. Repeat steps 2 and 3 for the remaining questions.
-Go to the practice page and repeat steps 2 to 5.
+6. Go to the practice page and repeat steps 2 to 5.
-Score indicator:
+Result: During the game the question the user is on is indicated with text and a progress bar and is update after each question.

+**Score indication:**
+Expected: During the game the score is indicated and when a right answer is given, the score increases by 10, 20 or 30 depending on which level is played.
-Go the challenge page.
+1. Go the challenge page.
-Verify that the score indicator says 0.
+2. Verify that the score indicator says 0.
-Play a question.
+3. Play a question.
-Verify that when given a wrong answer the score remains the same and when given a right answer the score increases with 10.
+4. Verify that when given a wrong answer the score remains the same and when given a right answer the score increases with 10.
-Repeat steps 3 and 4 for level 2 and verify that the score increases with 20.
+5. epeat steps 3 and 4 for level 2 and verify that the score increases with 20.
-Repeat steps 3 and 4 for level 3 and verify that the score increases with 30.
+6. Repeat steps 3 and 4 for level 3 and verify that the score increases with 30.
-Go to the practice page.
+7. Go to the practice page.
-Repeat steps 2, 3 and 4.
+8. Repeat steps 2, 3 and 4.
-Result: During the game, information about the game is displayed: the level the user is on, the question progress and the score.
+Result: During the game the score is indicated and when a right answer is given, the score increases by 10, 20 or 30 depending on which level is played.

-*High scores page:*
+**High scores page:**
 Expected: Navigation to the high scores page works.
 The high score page shows the 5 best scores with name and rank.
 Testing:
 1. Click on the ‘High Scores’ button on the landing page and verify you are directed to the high scores page.